-Namely, what Lapid feared, Shaked hoped for: Changing the balance between human rights and the Jewishness of the states in its constitutional design: Jewish first, human rights later.
-The inner battle within the 2013 coalition produced a strange compromise: the ministers pressured to pass the basic law in its more extremist version; Netanyahu offered a deal: the government would approve the more radical BLINS proposal forwarded by Elkin and Shaked, but once the PM’s office would forward a proposal of his own, they would support it.
-The legislation has passed the first vote on 19 November 2014.
-Netanyahu has failed to put forward a rival proposal until 2018.
-The more extreme version of BLINS remained the government’s approved decision till then and commitment to BLINS became not just a main issue for calling the 2015 early election, but the first tenant of the rightwing coalition that would result from it.
+Shaked was wishing for exactly what Lapid feared: changing the constitutional balance between human rights and the state’s Jewishness: Jewish first, human rights later.
+The internal battle in the 2013 coalition produced a strange compromise.
+The ministers lobbied to pass the basic law in its more extreme version.
+Netanyahu offered a deal: The government would approve the more radical version of the Nation-State Law promoted by Elkin and Shaked, but once the Prime Minister’s Office presented a proposal of its own, they would support it.
+The legislation passed its first reading on November 19, 2014.
+Netanyahu failed to put forward an alternative proposal until 2018.
+Meanwhile, the extreme version of the basic law remained the government’s approved decision.
+Furthermore, the commitment to the Nation-State Law not only precipitated early elections in 2015; it became the first tenet of the right-wing coalition that ensued.

-The more the animosity between Netanyahu and Lapid, his finance minister, grew, the more the disagreements regarding the anti-democratic legislation led by Likud and Jewish Home became unbridgeable.
-Constituting BLINS without a mention of Israeli democracy or political equality of all Israeli citizens, was a bold move against Israel Jewish and Democratic which existed among Jewish Israelis and was enshrined in the declaration of independence.
-It became a major reason for the falling apart of the brothers’ alliance, and the 3rd Netanyahu government.
-In less than two years Israel has found itself polarized on ‘Jewish and Democratic’ issues and on its way for another election.
+As the animosity between Netanyahu and Lapid, his finance minister, grew, the disagreements regarding the anti-democratic legislation led by the Likud and Jewish Home became unbridgeable.
+The proposed Nation-State Law omitted any mention of Israeli democracy or political equality for all Israeli citizens.
+This was a bold departure from the “Jewish and democratic” doctrine enshrined in the Declaration of Independence.
+It became a major reason for the collapse of the “bros” alliance and the third Netanyahu government.
+In less than two years, Israel found itself polarized on “Jewish and democratic” issues and on the way to another election.

 Zionism, Anti-Zionism and the Delegitimation of the Left